Juan Manuel López Jr.

-Juan Manuel López de Jesús (born December 27, 2005), often known by his nickname "Juanmita", is a Puerto Rican profesional boxer.
+Juan Manuel López de Jesús (born December 27, 2005), often known by his nickname "Juanmita", is a Puerto Rican professional boxer.
 As a juvenile he was a multiple-time national champion and medalist at the 2022 IBA Youth World Boxing Championships as a minimumweight and light flyweight.
 López qualified to the 2024 Summer Olympics by winning Section 3 of the flyweight (51 kg) division of the 2024 World Boxing Olympic Qualification Tournament 1.

 Early life

 López is the son of Juan Manuel López, a 2004 Olympic boxer and former two-division world champion whose career spanned the 2000s and 2010s, and Bárbara de Jesús.
 Like his father, he was named after his grandfather.
 López and his sister, Belissa, were born during a decade-long prenuptial relationship, which ended after a brief marriage.
 Due to his constant exposure to boxing, he was always interested in practicing, being often seen in the gym.
 López began mimicking other boxers when he was four years old.
 However, his father tried to veer him away, enrolling him in other sports including karate, baseball and basketball.
 These ultimately failed to capture López's long term interest and by his own admission, he did not excel in either.
 His mother supported the decision to become a boxer, with some resistance from his father.
 López officially began training when he was six years old, making headlines in 2012.
 He shared his father's team at José Aponte Gymnasium at Caguas, Puerto Rico, where Belissa also trained.
 There, his sparring partners were often professional boxers, such as World Boxing Organization (WBO) minimumweight world champion Oscar Collazo, complementing his formation by participating in camps abroad.
 Even as a teenager, López also enjoyed studying his father’s fights and scouting videos of his opponents, being regarded by longstanding trainer Álex Caraballo as a student of the sport.
 However, he was concerned with “living under [his predecessor’s] shadow”, fashioning his boxing style to be different and more technical in order to “forge [his] own path”.